ncmd/securethebox/README.md

 **securethebox-client**
 - This is the Frontend of the Application using Fuse Admin Template

-**securethebox-challenge**
-- This is the MVP challenge (alpha version) using Dockerized environment
-- View README.md inside directory for instructions for development environment setup

 **securethebox-server**
 - Hosted on Heroku
 - Python/Flask App
 - Used as a REST API
 - Has a gcloud + kubectl

+**securethebox-challenge (deprecated)**
+- This is the MVP challenge (alpha version) using Docker-Compose environment
+- View README.md inside directory for instructions for development environment setup

 ## P0 - MVP
 **Planning**
 - [x] System Design Infrastructure - <https://sketchboard.me/pBw3UcaTPKfb#/>
-- [ ] Challenge #1 - Application Security: SQL Injection Detection - On-Click Deploy to GKE
+- [ ] Challenge #1 - Exfiltration (Detection, Prevention, Monitoring)
 - [x] First Customers Identified (Friends & Coworkers)

 **Frontend**